timhagn/gatsby-background-image/packages/gatsby-background-image-es5/README.md

 As using multiple background images broke with JavaScript disabled, with `v0.8.0` we switched to an added `<style />` element.
-Sadly, in build mode or of course with JS disabled there's no `document` with which to parse the background-styles from given `className`s.
+Sadly, in build mode or of course with JS disabled there's no `document` with which to parse the background-styles from given `className`s and pass them down to the `:before` and `:after` pseudo-elements.
 So, for the moment, to get your `<BackgroundImage />` to look the same with or without JS, you have to either set their styles with the `style={{}}` prop or explicitly target the `:before` and `:after` pseudo-elements in your CSS.

 #### Multiple Instances of Same Component